AleksandrKosmylev/WG-Forge-test-task/README.md

 ###  Test_task WG Forge

-1. Execute commands for task1 and task2:
+1. Execute commands for tasks 1 and 2:
 ```
     make start
     make tasks1_2
 ```
 Required data will be inserted in tables cat_colors_info and cats_stat.

-2. Execute command for task1 and task2:
+2. Execute command for tasks 3-5:
 ```
     make local_run
 ```